 The general health care of patients with end-stage renal disease (ESRD) is often provided by nephrologists.
 A principal feature of such care is the implementation of preventive measures, including immunizations.
-(See "The nephrologist as primary care physician in patients with end-stage renal disease".)
+(See "The nephrologist as primary care clinician in patients with end-stage renal disease".)

 Patients with ESRD have a reduced response to vaccination because of the general suppression of the immune system associated with uremia.
 Compared with vaccination in patients without ESRD, for example, dialysis patients have a lower antibody titer and an inability to maintain adequate antibody titers over time [1,2].
 The relatively low antibody response to a vaccine also appears to correlate with the degree of renal failure, but not with the specific mode of dialysis .
 It appears that disturbances in T lymphocytes and antigen-presenting cells may be responsible for the altered acquired immunity in ESRD patients, but additional studies are required [4-6].